kenjis/ci-phpunit-test/docs/FunctionAndClassReference.md

 $mock = $this->getDouble('CI_Email', ['send' => $ret]);
 ~~~

-You can set an object that implements `PHPUnit_Framework_MockObject_Stub` as the return value of the mocked method.
+You can also set the mock itself as the return value of a mocked method.

 ~~~php
 $mock = $this->getDouble('CI_Email', [